springtestdbunit/spring-test-dbunit/README.md

 Advanced configuration of the DbUnitTestExecutionListener
 =========================================================

-NOTE: This section only applies when you are using the DbUnitTestExecutionListener.
-See below if you are using a JUnit @Rule.

 The @DbUnitConfiguration annotation can be used if you need to configure advanced options for DBUnit.

 The databaseConnection attribute allows you to specify a specific bean name from the Spring Context that contains the database connection.
 When not specified the names or can be used.
 The bean must be either an IDatabaseConnection or a DataSource.